Gott50/Gott50.github.io/_drafts/2017-11-13-i3mv-enabling-multimedia-keys.md

         synclient TouchpadOff=0 ;
     fi

+## Troubleshooting
 Playerctl is a command-line utility for controlling media players over DBus that works with most players.

-If the XF86* keysyms do not work for you, you can see the available keysyms for your computer by executing this command:
+If the XF86* keysyms do not work, we can see the available keysyms for our computer by executing this command:

     xmodmap -pke

 Or xev, an interactive tool for finding key symbols:

     xev

-install xbacklight